Kevin Saunders: Early life and education

 The youngest of three boys, Saunders was born to Donald and Freda Saunders, who owned a farm in north central Kansas.
 He enjoyed sports from an early age, and by middle school and high school, he was involved with football, basketball, track and baseball.

 Saunders attended college on athletic scholarships for football, track and field, and soccer.
 He transferred to Kansas State University, majoring in agricultural economics.
 While at KSU, he joined the Alpha Tau Omega fraternity and continued to play sports until graduating from the university in 1978.

-At graduation in 1974, Saunders met U.S. Senator Bob Dole, a fellow Kansan, who spoke at the commencement exercises for Downs High School.
+At graduation in 1974, Saunders met the late U.S. Senator Bob Dole, a fellow Kansan, who spoke at the commencement exercises for Downs High School.
 Twenty six years later, Dole would play a pivotal role in introducing Saunders to President George H. W. Bush, and recommending him for the President's Council on Fitness, Sports & Nutrition.

 Saunders attended college on athletic scholarships for football, track and field, and soccer.
 He transferred to Kansas State University, majoring in agricultural economics.
 While at KSU, he joined the Alpha Tau Omega fraternity and continued to play sports until graduating from the university in 1978.
 Kansas State University lists Saunders as a member of its Acclaimed Alumni in sports.